rexresearch

 The inhibiting means preferably is arranged on the body for

-electromagnetic restraining device is such that the planet mass is
+the electromagnetic restraining device is such that the planet

-released immediately prior to its position of maximum spacing from
+mass is released immediately prior to its position of maximum

-the first axis so that it provides a whip-like action while
+spacing from the first axis so that it provides a whip-like

-propulsion system by providing four such bodies with the axes
+vehicle propulsion system by providing four such bodies with the

-arranged at the corners of a rectangle so that by changing the
+axes arranged at the corners of a rectangle so that by changing

 adjacent body to another adjacent body forces in four different

-mounting the bodies in pairs around the periphery of a circular
+by mounting the bodies in pairs around the periphery of a

-the planet masses and gearwheels for controlling the movement of
+support the planet masses and gearwheels for controlling the

 With the foregoing in view, and other advantages as will become